 The mall has more than 630,000 square-feet offering up more than 160 stores, most of which are on the higher end of the price scale.
 Designer names like Dolce & Gabbana, Tiffany, Armani, Cartier, and Christians Audigier, Dior, and Louboutin abound and to say that things aren’t exactly cheap in these stores is the understatement of the century.
 There are plenty of more moderately priced outlets like the aforementioned Gap and Victoria’s Secret, but it’s worth noting that you will most likely pay a few bucks more the t-shirt or wonder-bra that you buy at these stores than you would in the same company’s stores in the mall near your house.

-You can access the mall from inside Caesars Palace, near the Colosseum where Celine Dion and Elton John perform but I recommend going in from the street entrance, which is on the north end of the property near the walkway to The Mirage.
+You can access the mall from inside Caesars Palace, near the Colosseum showroom but I recommend going in from the street entrance, which is on the north end of the property near the walkway to The Mirage.
 Why?
 Because this is where you get the first, full wow-factor of the place with a soaring three-story rotunda complete with fountains and a circular escalator (supposedly one of only two in the world when it was built).

 If you happen to be there when the Fountain Show is running it is a bit of silly fun but not worth going out of your way for.
 It involves the statues “coming to life” and talking about gods and mythology and a bunch of other overly-dramatic stuff with fire and faux-drama.

 It’s worth noting that if you are driving here you’re going to have to pay to park your car.
 Self-parking at Caesars Palace is $10-$12.
 Instead, consider using the Forum Shops valet (under the building).
 It’s $7, which is not only cheaper than the hotel’s main valet but also cheaper than self parking.